 When building a Power BI report, it's important to take screen space into consideration.
 You don't want an overcrowded report canvas that makes it tough for your decision-makers to find the actionable insights they need to make their decisions.

-That being said, a valuable skill to learn in Power BI is showing or hiding visuals at the click of a button.
+That being said, a valuable skill to learn in Power BI is showing or hiding visuals in Power BI Dashboards at the click of a button.
 Follow the steps below to achieve this.

 Step 1: Add a couple of visuals to your canvas

 For the sake of my demo, I've added 2 visuals of different types to opposite ends of the canvas.
 One is a pie chart, one is a bar chart.

 Step 2: Add two blank buttons to the canvas